nheinstein/TinyAI/README.md

         pass
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License

 MIT License - see LICENSE file for details.